-The purpose of this program is to assist in the recruitment and development of a qualified, inclusive and diverse judicial applicant pool for the San Diego Superior Court.
+The purpose of the Judicial Mentor Program (JMP) is to assist in the recruitment and development of a qualified, inclusive and diverse judicial applicant pool for the San Diego Superior Court.
 This program was designed by judges in collaboration with the Office of Governor Gavin Newsom.
 This program is designed to identify, encourage and provide mentors for individuals considering a judicial career.
 One of the chief goals of the program is to communicate to all sectors of the legal community Governor Newsom’s judicial criteria for appointing judges who are representative of California’s rich diversity.

 Apply to the Judicial Mentor Program:

-Attorneys who are current active members in good standing with the State Bar of California, have been admitted to practice law in CA for at least 10 years, and are interested in being appointed to a vacant judicial officer position are invited to apply to the Judicial Mentor Program (JMP).
+Attorneys who are current active members in good standing with the State Bar of California, have been admitted to practice law in CA for at least 8 years, and are interested in being appointed to a vacant judicial officer position are invited to apply to JMP.
 Please note: This program is designed for attorneys who have not yet submitted an application for judicial appointment.

-Applications are available for download.
+Applications are available for download and can be submitted between September 1 - October 31 for consideration for the next calendar year.
 The number of accepted JMP participants may be limited based on the availability of judicial mentors.

 Collaboration with Bar Groups: